-James Digiorgio, also known as Jimmy D, is a photographer who specializes in erotic photography.
+James Digiorgio, also known as Jimmy D, is a photographer who specializes in erotic photography gives erotic photography tips and shares experience.
 He has written several books on the topic of glamour photography.
 You can pick up James Digiorgio’s e-books at PhotoWhoa.
 You can also check out his blog, Pretty Girl Shooter (NSFW).

 How did you personally get started with erotic photography, and why did you choose to enter this somewhat controversial field of photography?

 I didn’t choose to enter the world of erotic photography as much as I fell into it.
 For years I worked for a Fortune 500 aerospace company.
 I produced their marketing media which included product videos and still photography.
 It was a pretty cool job!
 I got to do things like go up in a chase plane and hang out of the doorway of a small aircraft while shooting air-to-air video and stills of surveillance drones.
 Unfortunately, all good things come to an end.
 The company was purchased in a leveraged buy-out by another company, and the new corporate owners laid off almost everyone including me.
 That was around 1990 or so.